 Southern Spice introduces the delectable Tamil Brahmin cuisine like Thenganikaai Annam (coconut flavored fragrant pilaf), Karuvepilai Saadam (rice tossed with pounded curry leaves and lentil) and Thayir Sadam, served with traditional accompaniments.
 Guests can also savour a tempting range of biryanis at the restaurant that are unique to the Malabar coast (Thalachery Neimeen Biryani), Bejwada kingdom (Bejwada Kodi Biryani) and Madurai (Yeraichi Biryani).

-A medley of desserts dot the menu with innovative dishes like Chocolate Puranam Mousse (chocolate mousse filled with coconut, lentil and jaggery mix), Raagi Manni (chilled finger millet and jaggery pudding, served with caramelized sugar and fruit compote) and our Chef’s creation – Millagu Elakai Ice Cream (black pepper and cardamom ice cream, a Southern Spice specialty).
+A medley of desserts dot the menu with innovative dishes like Chocolate Puranam Mousse (chocolate mousse filled with coconut, lentil and jaggery mix), Raagi Manni (chilled finger millet and jaggery pudding, served with caramelized sugar and fruit compote) and our Chef’s creation – Millagu Elakai Ice Cream (black pepper and cardamom ice cream, a Southern Spice speciality).
 Nothing ends a meal at Southern Spice like a serving of Elaneer Payasam (chilled tender coconut pudding), a signature dessert that was introduced and made popular in the kitchens of Southern Spice.

 Design and Decor

-Reflecting a flavour of each of the four southern states, various elements combine to present a grand and sensuous ambience at this restaurant designed by celebrated Ed Poole of Poole Assosicates.
+Reflecting a flavour of each of the four southern states, various elements combine to present a grand and sensuous ambience at this restaurant designed by celebrated Ed Poole of Poole Associates.
 Inspired by the temple architecture of the Chola, Pallava and the Pandya dynasties, which ruled the south Indian states, the interiors of the restaurant features columns, artefacts and murals from this era.
 The hand-tufted carpets designed in traditional kolam / rangoli pattern welcomes you in true South Indian style.
 With granites adorning the foyer and the flooring, a series of granite base silver leaf columns support the intricately carved lotus designed roof panels.
 The resultant perimeter arcades act as circulation paths, found in traditional temple plans, while the central hall forms a grand room in the spirit of the South Indian palaces.

 The walls are lined with carved timber planks, commonly seen in Kerala, incised with slots to facilitate airflow in the balmy climate.
 In place of the regular electric chandeliers, Southern Spice will be lit up by live flames from fourteen custom-made bronze vilakku wall urns modelled on the lamps found in the Padmanabhapuram Palace, taking you back to the time spent in your ancestral homes.
 Bronze details adorn the silver leafed wall niches with peacock and lotus motifs while Chola period statues enhance the bronze shelves.
 The four South Indian states are each represented through wall and ceiling murals, recreated by Chennai-based artist Sai Krishnan.
 The highlight of which can be seen in the three Private Dining Rooms, which have been designed to accommodate 6-12 people.